magnetrwn/NetHang/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/magnetrwn/NetHang/badge)](https://www.codefactor.io/repository/github/magnetrwn/NetHang)

 Compact server library to manage multiplayer lobbies for most games, even as barebones as netcat clients.
 There are sample implementations of games in the `NetHang/examples` folder, which can be useful to demonstrate what the library automates.
 This README will be extended with recent updates soon.
+Also check out the `NetHang/examples` README and the `NetHang/config` README.

 **Warning!
 Outdated information (from dev18) ahead!**